 - lobbying, or bribery, trades anything for influence.

-All those trades grow inequality the same way, but it’s most obvious with a sale: If some commodity’s value to a buyer is greater than its value to a seller, then any sale price between those two values will profit both traders.
-But usually the sale price isn’t exactly halfway between, so the two profits are unequal.
-Here’s why:
+All those trades grow inequality the same simple way, but it’s easiest to see in a sale.
+If some commodity’s value to a buyer is greater than its value to a seller, then any sale price between those two values will profit both traders – but only if it’s halfway between will they profit equally.

-The two traders may face very different circumstances.
-One may be desperate — his rent is due, his child is sick, and he doesn’t have anyone else to trade with; he needs this deal urgently.
-He will accept a smaller profit, just to survive.
-The other trader may be in a stronger bargaining position — he has lots of other trading partners, and money in the bank, so he’s in no hurry about this deal; he can wait to be offered greater profit.
-That greater profit makes him stronger still, increasing inequality, creating poverty and plutocracy.
-Inequality has grown enormous.
+And that’s rare, for the two traders face different circumstances.
+One may be desperate – his rent is due, his child is sick, and he has no one else to trade with; he needs this deal desperately.
+He’ll accept a smaller profit, perhaps just barely enough to survive.
+The other trader, with money in the bank and lots of trading partners, is in no hurry about this deal; he can afford to wait for a better deal.
+So he gets the greater profit.
+In the long run, inequality grows huge, creating poverty and plutocracy.

 Wealth is power; the rich get the public policies they want.
 Power corrupts; our rulers grow cruel and shortsighted, and make wars and ecocide for lies and profit.
 We may soon be extinct by nuclear war or ecosystem collapse.
 In the meantime, competition kills empathy, causing sexism, racism, and mass shootings.